-With over 20 different buildings dedicated to residential living, Housing operations that reduce energy and water consumption, and reduce waste, are essential to minimize the impacts of nearly 11,000 students living on the residential Hill.
+With over 20 different buildings dedicated to residential living, Housing operations that reduce waste, energy, and water consumption are essential to minimize the impacts of nearly 13,000 students living on the Hill.

 LEED Buildings and Building Density

 Increasing building density and the number of LEED certified buildings helps reduce our environmental impacts.

 Nearly all residential high-rise buildings have solar-assisted domestic hot water heating panels to reduce the amount of natural gas needed to heat hot water.
 Combined, the high-rise systems are able to heat and store more than 15,000 gallons of solar-heated water.

 Since the boilers don’t have to heat the water nearly as much, the buildings with these systems use much less natural gas than they would without the solar assisted heating.
 These gas savings prevents almost 300 metric tons of CO2 from being emitted into the environment each year and saves UCLA over $20,000 annually.

 Lighting throughout the Hill and Guest House is undergoing a retrofit to LED bulbs.
 Based on current installations, more than 6,000 light bulbs have been replaced, saving an estimated 1.4 million kWh of electricity annually—enough to power nearly 150 homes for a year.
 In addition old heating, ventilation, and air conditioning (HVAC) units are being replaced to improve efficiency.